Justice Department Targets Investment Crooks

 JOHNSON: The Justice Department has been after investment crooks for years.
 But Holder says that this operation represents something bigger: collaboration by criminal and civil investigators.
 The Financial Fraud Enforcement Task Force, created by President Obama last year, organized the crackdown.
 Prosecutor Robb Adkins runs the unit.

-Mr. ROBB ADKINS (Director, Financial Fraud Enforcement Task Force): If you're a citizen in this country, you expect your government to bring forward enforcement.
+ROBB ADKINS: If you're a citizen in this country, you expect your government to bring forward enforcement.
 You aren't really concerned about whether it's the federal authorities, the state authorities, the local authorities.
 You aren't necessarily concerned whether it's civil or criminal enforcement.
 What you want to see is enforcement.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.